 UT GeoFluids studies the state and evolution of pressure, stress, deformation and fluid migration through experiments, models, and field study.
 This industry-funded consortium is dedicated to producing innovative concepts that couple geology and fluid flow.

-Access all UT GeoFluids publications in the member's area
+View all UT GeoFluids publications on the publications page